-Picture this: You have been seated on a thinly padded chair in the waiting room of your doctor’s office for 45 minutes.
-Immediately next to you is a man who is watching videos on his phone at full volume.
-You’d move to a new location, but your only other option is an equally uncomfortable chair next to a woman who cannot stop coughing.
-Feeling a migraine set in, you rub your temples in frustration and hope your appointment will begin soon.
+Picture this: Your new patient has been sitting on a thinly padded chair in the waiting room of your office for 45 minutes.
+Immediately next to them is a person who is watching videos on their phone at full volume.
+The only other seat is next to a woman who cannot stop coughing.

 Here, we share a few ideas you can implement to create a waiting room your patients will love.